 Plant and Environmental Protection Sciences (PEPS)

-PEPS 210 Introduction to Environmental Science (3) Analysis of our environment with emphasis on understanding relationships and interactions of physical, biological, technological, and political components using scientific methods of inquiry.
+PEPS 210 Environmental Resources: Issues and Options (3) Analysis of our environment with emphasis on understanding relationships and interactions of physical, biological, technological, and political components using scientific methods of inquiry.
 Food supply and safety, water quality, pollution control, biodiversity, environmental policy.
 Open to nonmajors.
-(Cross-listed as NREM 210 and SUST 210) DB
+(Cross-listed as NREM 210) DB

 PEPS 250 The World of Insects (3) Biology/ecology of insects with emphasis on relationships to plants, animals, and especially people in Hawai‘i and the tropics.
 Open to nonmajors.
 A-F only.
+Spring only.
 DB

 PEPS 310 Environment and Agriculture (3) Overview of environmental issues and impacts associated with agriculture, specifically pest management issues, and options for environmentally responsible management and amelioration of these impacts.
-(Cross-listed as SUST 320)
+Pre: 210 or consent.
+Fall only.

 PEPS 350 Invasive Pest Species (3) Ecological, economic and sociological impacts of invasive pest species on tropical ecosystems; characteristics of invasive species and nature of vulnerable habitats; management of invasive species or eradication options; impacts on evolution, biological diversity and ecological stability.
 Open to nonmajors.
-(Alt. years: spring) DB
+Pre: 210, 250, or consent.
+Fall only.
+DB

-PEPS 371 Genetics: Theory to Application (3) Fundamentals of genetic theory using traditional breeding and biotechnological procedures in insect and plant pathogen management for sustainable agricultural production.
+PEPS 371 Genetics: Theory to Application (3) Fundamentals of genetic theory using biotechnological procedures in insect and plant pathogen control and plant and animal breeding as practical applications.
 Repeatable one time.
 A-F only.
-(Cross-listed as SUST 371 and TPSS 371)
+Pre: BIOL 172 and CHEM 162, or consent.
+(Cross-listed as TPSS 371)

 PEPS 405 Plant Pathogens and Diseases (4) (3 Lec, 1 3-hr Lab) Classification, morphology, ecology, and biology of bacteria, fungi, nematodes, and viruses that attack economic crops.
 Etiology and control of plant diseases.
-Pre: 210/SUST 210 or BOT 101 or MICR 130, or consent.
-(Fall only) DB
+Pre: 210 or BOT 101 or MICR 130; or consent.
+Fall only.
+DB

 PEPS 421 Foundations of Pest Management (4) (3 Lec, 1 3-hr Lab) Principles and concepts of insect pest management using biological, ecological, cultural, behavioral, legislative, microbial and chemical methods.
 A-F only.
-Pre: one of the following: 250 or 363, BIOL 171, BIOL 172, or BOT 101; or consent.
-(Spring only) DB
+Pre: 363 and CHEM 152; or consent.
+Spring only.
+DB

 PEPS 422 Biocontrol of Invasive Species (3) Biological control of arthropods, weeds, plant pathogens, and vertebrates.
 Pre: 363 or consent.
 DB

-PEPS 463 Urban Pest Management (3) (2 Lec, 1 3-hr Lab) Biology, ecology, and management of pest organisms associated with people, structures and the urban environment.
+PEPS 463 Urban Pest Management (3) (2 Lec, 1 3-hr Lab) Lecture-lab course on biology, ecology, and management of pest organisms associated with people, structures and the urban environment.
+Emphasis on household/structural insect pests.
 Pre: 363 or consent.
-DB
+(Alt. years: spring) DB

 PEPS 481 Weed Science (3) (2 Lec, 1 3-hr Lab) Weed classification, identification, adaptations for weediness; principles of weed control; properties, uses, and action of herbicides.
 Lab: pesticide application equipment and techniques, no-till farming, greenhouse and field experiments.
-A-F only.
-Pre: CHEM 152 and TPSS 200/SUST 211, or consent.
-(Fall only) (Cross-listed as TPSS 481) DB
+Pre: CHEM 152 and TPSS 200, or consent.
+(Cross-listed as TPSS 481) DB

 PEPS 491 Topics in Plant & Environmental Protection (V) Study and discussion of significant topics and problems.
 May be offered by visiting faculty, extension faculty or research faculty.
 Repeatable two times.